RipMeApp/ripme/README.md

 # About

-RipMe is an album ripper for various websites.
-Runs on your computer.
+RipMe is an album ripper for various websites.It runs on your computer.
 Requires Java 8.
 RipMe is a cross-platform tool.
 It has been tested and confirmed working on Windows, Linux and MacOS.

 ![Screenshot](https://i.imgur.com/UCQNjeg.png)